markjoshwel/yanindeb/README.md

    poetry run yanindeb
    ```

+   > [!NOTE]
+   > this will run prettier, so ensure you have it installed and available on your system!
+   > yanindeb will assume you have bun and thus bunx, but you can specify npx by using
+   > `YANCMD=npx yanindeb` instead.

    heed and fix any errors raised before proceeding.

 3. et voilà, you can now view the updated content in `./public/`. happy updating!